Interstate 80 rock throwing: Attack on Sharon Budd

-Arraignment and trial
+Legal proceedings

 Motions in the case were set to be heard April 30, 2015.

 The three younger boys moved to have their cases moved to juvenile court.
 On April 30, 2015, Judge Michael Sholley ruled the three would be tried as adults, with the possibility of being sentenced for up to 25 years.

-Tyler Porter, 17 at the time of the incident, pled no contest to a charge of "conspiracy to commit aggravated assault.
+Tyler Porter, 17 at the time of the incident, pled no contest to a charge of conspiracy to commit aggravated assault.

 An editorial in the Sunbury newspaper The Daily Item objected to the decision of judge Michael Sholley to bar the victim and the public from his courtroom during a pre-trial hearing about permissible evidence scheduled for late April 2015, calling the decision inimical to an "open and transparent" judicial process.

 Defense attorneys have challenged the prosecution's claim that the rock was a "deadly weapon", claiming that it was merely a "delinquent act" unless the prosecution could demonstrate intent to produce death or serious bodily injury.

 Nineteen-year-old Brett Lahr was sentenced to a prison sentence of between 18 months to 24 months.
 Tyler Porter, Dylan Lahr and Keefer McGee were sentenced to serve 22 months to 10 years, 54 months to 24 years, and 11 1/2 months to 23 months, respectively.
 Lahr was sentenced to an additional year in prison for violating his parole.

-Suicide of Randy Budd
+Death of Randy Budd

-On August 6, 2016, Randy Budd died from a self-inflicted gunshot wound to the head.
+On August 6, 2016, Randy Budd died by suicide.
 After the Interstate 80 rock throwing incident severely injured his wife, Budd had advocated for the Ohio Department of Transportation to install protective fencing on bridge overpasses.